h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Resume.md

     #
     #### Traceability Matrix
-    - Traceability Matrix can also be called Requirement Traceability Matrix (RTM) and it aptures all requirements proposed by the client or software development team and their traceability in a single document delivered at the conclusion of the Software Development Life Cycle.
+    - Traceability Matrix can also be called Requirement Traceability Matrix (RTM) and it captures all requirements proposed by the client or software development team and their traceability in a single document delivered at the conclusion of the Software Development Life Cycle.

     #
     #### Feasibility Matrix